Run Ray on SUNK

 -

-Most of your cluster usage is on Slurm, and you just need to run a few Ray jobs.
+Most of your compute usage is through Slurm, and you need Ray to orchestrate workloads.

 -